bw2/bw2.github.io/2022-05-06-STR-truth-set.md

-It turns out - a lot of them.

-The take-away is that, if we aim to capture more than 95% of STR variants, we need to genotype a TRF-derived STR catalog with over 2.8M loci.
+One takeaway is that, if we aim to capture more than 95% of STR variants, we need to genotype a TRF-derived STR catalog with over 2.8M loci.